 Biomarker-Directed Use of Immune Checkpoint Inhibitors for NSCLC

 Interpretation of biomarker data remains an important priority for medical oncologists managing patients with advanced NSCLC.
-Current evidence-based guidelines include PD-L1 testing as part of a broader biomarker testing strategy for all patients diagnosed with NSCLC.
-Importantly, some oncogenic drivers (eg, some oncogenic drivers [ie, EGFR exon 19 deletion or L858R; ALK, RET, or ROS1 rearrangements] have been shown to be associated with less benefit from PD-1/PD-L1 inhibitors) are associated with less benefit from anti-PD-L1 therapy.2 All patients should be tested for these drivers prior to initiating anti-PD-L1 therapy.
-Targeted therapy should take priority over immunotherapy for these patients.2 Recognizing the importance of TPS of PD-L1 positivity and TMB is crucial in the selection of appropriate therapy.
+Predictive biomarkers of ICI response currently approved by the United States FDA (shown in Figure 1) are tumor PD-L1 expression, tumor mutation burden (TMB), and microsatellite-instability (MSI).3 Current evidence-based guidelines include PD-L1 testing as part of a broader biomarker testing strategy for all patients diagnosed with NSCLC.1,2 Importantly, some oncogenic drivers (ie, EGFR exon 19 deletion or L858R point mutation; ALK, RET, or ROS1 rearrangements) are associated with less benefit from anti-PD-L1 therapy.1

 References